russellgordon/ics3u-s2-2023-24/src/site/notes/Home.md

 		- Then, immediately [submit a link to your interview slides](https://docs.google.com/forms/d/e/1FAIpQLSc7JIyrwqPGA57S83uIyOR6v8pharKDOkY_hGguHLV17Nycmg/viewform)
 			- Deadline for slides to be completed is today, ==Monday, at 9 PM==
 		- We will now discuss the prompts in the slide deck, and how to prepare for your interview tomorrow, on Tuesday morning
+			- After the fact, or if you prefer during class, you [can watch the video which explains how to prepare for your interview](https://youtu.be/xJXgmdIlS8c)
-	- Here is the order of interviews for Tuesday morning:
+	- Here is the order of interviews for tomorrow, Tuesday, morning:
 		- ==(will be generated and added live in class)==

 ###### Things to do before 9 PM